-RECOMMENDED: Christmas for kids in New York
+RECOMMENDED: Full guide to Christmas for kids in New York

 The five boroughs’ only rooftop rink stretches an NHL-appropriate 85-by-200 feet under a weatherproof air dome (if it’s good enough for Canadians, it’s good enough for the wussy New York winter).
 Stop by Wednesdays from 12-4pm or between noon and 2:30pm on the weekends.
 At other times, the rink is devoted to skating lessons, hockey practice and private parties.
-Open yearround.
-Admission $6 weekdays, $9 weekends; skate rental $5.Read more
+Open yearround. $6 weekdays, $9 weekends; skate rental $5.Read more